(br)=brush (ts)=Tropical Storm

 Statistically when this area should be affected

-next affected in 2013 This is just a statistical average &
+next due by 2016 This is just a statistical average &

 does not mean the area will be affected by that year